full conference schedule

 |1:50 PM - 2:45 PM

 Timeless Principles for Challenging Times

 Brian Hooks - Stand Together

-Andrew Abela - Busch School of Business at The Catholic University of America
+Andrew Abela - Busch School Of Business, The Catholic University Of America

 These key leaders will discuss universal and timeless leadership principles for challenging times.
 When you view people as the ultimate resource, new opportunities will open up for you and your business.
 These leaders will address principles such as bottom-up solution, empowering overlooked people, and working together.